associate professor of church history

 Her teaching and research interests include medieval saints and hagiography, mysticism, Christian spirituality with special attention to Franciscan and Ignatian spiritualities, and women and gender in Christian history.

 Catherine Mooney holds a B.A. in History from Saint Louis University; an M.T.S. from Harvard Divinity School; an M.A., M.Phil. and Ph.D. in medieval history from Yale University.
-She has taught at Virginia Commonwealth University in Richmond, Virginia, at the University of the Witwatersrand in Johannesburg, South Africa, where she was also co-coordinator of the Gender Studies graduate program, and at Weston Jesuit School of Theology in Cambridge, Massachusetts.
-She has received research awards from the National Endowment for the Humanities, Harvard Divinity School, and the Franciscan Institute of St. Bonaventure University, NY.
-She has served on the boards of the Society for Medieval Feminist Studies and Monastic Matrix.
-Currently she serves on the Franciscan Life in Ministry Directorate and the Lay Advisory Board of the Franciscan Friars, Holy Name Province.
+She has taught at Virginia Commonwealth University in Richmond, Virginia, at the University of the Witwatersrand in Johannesburg, South Africa, where she was also Co-coordinator of the Gender Studies graduate program, and at Weston Jesuit School of Theology in Cambridge, Massachusetts.
+Her research awards include grants and fellowships from the National Endowment for the Humanities, the Women’s Studies in Religion Program of Harvard Divinity School, and the Franciscan Institute, St. Bonaventure University, NY.
+She has served on a number of boards, including the Society for Medieval Feminist Studies, and the Franciscan Life in Ministry Directorate, Holy Name Province.
+Currently, she is a board member for Monastic Matrix, an online scholarly resource for the study of women's communities from 400 to 1600 CE.